zainhoda/graphql-ui/README.md

 - [x] argToFormField - send additional type information to UpdateFormInput
 - [x] Handle enum types instead of just string (i.e. GraphQl.string)
 - [ ] TODO: UnionRef
+- [ ] Displaying UnionRef tables is probably wrong -- need to account for all fields first when constructing the header of the tables and then displaying the rows should be based on a list of fields,
 - [ ] TODO: Handle Lists in QueryArgument
 - [ ] Mutations
 - [ ] Make the UI look a little nicer